lookdnr/Simple-FFT/README.md

 ### Workflow

-1. Two-column data are read from a user-specified file into a vector and copied into an $$  N \times 1  $$ array.
+1. Two-column data are read from a user-specified file into a vector and copied into an $N \times 1$ array.
-2. $$  f_s  $$ and tapering parameter $$  k  $$ are read from the user.
+2. $f_s$ and tapering parameter $k$ are read from the user.
-3. Data are transferred to an $$  N \times 2  $$ array of pointers, padded with zeros to length $$  2^n  $$.
+3. Data are transferred to an $N \times 2$ array of pointers, padded with zeros to length $2^n$.
 The first column is the real component, the second is imaginary (all zero for raw data).
 4. The forward FFT is computed using the "divide and conquer" method: a bit reversal stage orders the data, followed by a butterfly operation stage recombining odd and even parts, with twiddle factors updated iteratively.
-5. Data are integrated using the Fourier transform’s integration property, storing velocity and displacement spectra in new $$  N \times 2  $$ arrays.
+5. Data are integrated using the Fourier transform’s integration property, storing velocity and displacement spectra in new $N \times 2$ arrays.
-6. Velocity and displacement spectra undergo an inverse FFT to obtain time-domain records, stored in new $$  N \times 2  $$ arrays.
+6. Velocity and displacement spectra undergo an inverse FFT to obtain time-domain records, stored in new $N \times 2$ arrays.
 7. Amplitudes are computed and assigned to frequency or time increment bins.
 8. Data are windowed (see [Windowing](#windowing)) to combat spectral leakage.
 9. If no results directory exists, one is created.
 Spectra and time-domain outputs are written to labeled `.txt` files.